Centre for Theology and Public Issues: Art, Conflict, and Remembering – Rainy Hall Corridor Exhibition

 In August 2019, CTPI hosted an art exhibition: Art, Conflict and Remembering: The Murals of the Bogside Artists.
-This powerful and highly topical exhibition told the story of the Troubles through the twelve large scale murals of The People’s Gallery in Derry/Londonderry, Northern Ireland.
+This powerful and highly topical exhibition told the story of the Troubles through the twelve large scale murals of The People's Gallery in Derry, Northern Ireland].
 The Bogside was the epicentre of the Troubles that began with a peaceful civil rights march in 1968 and ended with the Good Friday agreement in 1998.
 The murals by the Bogside Artists depict seminal events from the 30-year conflict as experienced by the artists and the local community.
 Unlike most other murals in Northern Ireland, these murals are not party-political or sectarian.
 As such, they provided talking points for processing the painful past and opportunities for mutually respectful listening as a condition for lasting peace.
 The exhibition received a very positive reception with over 1500 visitors from around the world.

-Other Recent Events
+Other recent events

 CTPI regularly sponsors lecture series, film screenings, and colloquiums on topics of public concern.
-In response to the decision of the U.S. Supreme Court to remove women’s constitutional right to abortion in the United States in 2022, CTPI hosted 'The Globalization of the Culture Wars?' a colloquium of leading scholars who work at the intersection of religion, gender, and politics to analyse and assess the role of public theology in the current gender- and geopolitical moment.
+In response to the decision of the U.S. Supreme Court to remove women's constitutional right to abortion in the United States in 2022, CTPI hosted The Globalization of the Culture Wars? a colloquium of leading scholars who work at the intersection of religion, gender, and politics to analyse and assess the role of public theology in the current gender- and geopolitical moment.
 In 2020, CTPI organized a panel on 25th anniversary of the Srebrenica genocide – the worst atrocity on European soil since WWII - to remember the atrocities that took place and to consider continuing tensions and prospects for reconciliation.
 In October 2021, CTPI hosted a film screening of Anote's Ark in collaboration with Take One Action and the Edinburgh Interfaith Association, followed by Q&A with Dr Seforosa Carroll.

 Leadership

-The current director of CTPI is Prof Jolyon Mitchell.
-Prof Mitchell's research is in the areas of communications, arts, ethics and religion, with a special interest in violence and peacebuilding.
-The deputy director is Dr Ulrich Schmiedel and the committee members include Prof Rachel Muers and Drs Caleb Froehlich and Jowita Thor.
-CTPI's Executive Committee includes Rev Dr Sandy Forsyth, Dr Suzanna Miller, Prof Joyon Mitchell, and Dr Ulrich Schmiedel.
+The current director of CTPI is Professor Jolyon Mitchell.
+Mitchell's research is in the areas of communications, arts, ethics and religion, with a special interest in violence and peacebuilding.
+The deputy director is Dr Ulrich Schmiedel and the committee members include Rachel Muers and Drs Caleb Froehlich and Jowita Thor.
+CTPI's executive committee includes Rev Dr Sandy Forsyth, Dr Suzanna Miller, Jolyon Mitchell, and Dr Ulrich Schmiedel.
 Advisory board members include Simon Barrow and Douglas Hamilton; Drs Alexander Chow, James Eglinton, Harriet Harris, Lesley Orr, Shadaab Rahemtulla, Joshua Ralston, Emma Wild-Wood, George Wilkes; and Profs Alison Jack, Christine Bell, Suzanne Ewing, Gordon Graham, Oliver O'Donovan, and Steve Yearley.